DOS Live Broadcast Rules and Regulations

 Notice to educational providers granted temporary approval to offer Live Distance Education courses for delivery through the COVID-19 restriction period: Once your area has met the requirements to reopen, the “temporary” approval you received is no longer in effect.
 You will need to revert back to your classroom approval and apply for Live Distance Education approval to continue offering your course(es) in this manner.
 If you have any questions about this requirement, you may contact the Bureau of Educational Standards at [email protected].

-The application for the 30-hour remedial course may be downloaded here.
+- Application for the 30-hour remedial course

-The application for a continuing education course may be downloaded here.
+- Application for a continuing education course

 In response to the inquiries we have received regarding reopening guidance, please refer to the NYForward website (https://forward.ny.gov/).
 You will find the look-up tool to assist with whether you are permitted to reopen and, if so, the reopening standards.